Are Your Values Valuable ?

 Which seems simple enough.
 But it still leaves room for misunderstanding and confusion.

-Firstly, it might be helpful to clarify the difference between a value, and a belief or an ideal.
+Perhaps it might be helpful to clarify the difference between a value, and a belief or an ideal?

 They are concepts.
 Unlike values, they point to the personal rather than the universal.